ramtinJ95/Mywiki/Account Access and Security.md

 Network policies currently support only Internet Protocol version 4 (i.e. IPv4) addresses.

+If you provide both Allowed IP Addresses and Blocked IP Addresses, Snowflake applies the Blocked List first.
+This would block your own access.Additionally, in order to block all IP addresses except a select list, you only need to add IP addresses to ALLOWED_IP_LIST.
+Snowflake automatically blocks all IP addresses not included in the allowed list.

 ### Access
 MODIFY - Enables altering any properties of a warehouse, including changing its size.
 Required to assign a warehouse to a resource monitor.
 Note that only the